Let’s debunk this myth once and for all.

 This doesn’t take away anything that we’ve discussed so far but it’s important to understand both sides.

 Hopefully, this is all making sense to you and starting to get you excited.

 Because if you know what is actually going on in your body then you can start to reverse the process and get the right treatment.

-So the next topic is going to focus on what should you be doing NOW to make a difference.
+So the next section is going to focus on what should you be doing now to make a difference.

-The truth is that understanding these concepts is really just the beginning, what matters more at this point is actually getting treatment so you can lose weight and feel better.
+The truth is that understanding these concepts is really just the beginning, what matters more is actually getting treatment so you can lose weight and feel better.

 Some of these easy therapies you can get started with right away while the more advanced options may require a physician for further help.

 The first thing you want to consider is using supplements.

 The right supplements can help improve thyroid conversion, reduce inflammation, and help promote normal hormone balance in your body.

 There are a lot of supplements that you can get started with so let me simplify this a little bit: